passcod/accord/README.md

 - server messages: `/ghosts/server/{guild-id}/channel/{channel-id}/message`
 - direct messages: `/ghosts/direct/channel/{channel-id}/message`

+### Test facility

+To test an Accord server implementation, you could write a harness that queries your server, but as there's multiple ways to respond to achieve the same thing in Discord, you would either start to replicate some Accord functionality just to coalesce these forms, or you would make tests too strict.

+Accord provides an `accord-tester` tool which works exactly the same as the main program, and takes the same variables (to the exception of `DISCORD_TOKEN`), except that instead of connecting to Discord, it only listens on the reverse interface, and actions which would be taken on Discord are instead POSTed back to your server to `/test/act` in normalised form.

+Dealing with the asynchronicity and lack of relationship between requests and received replies may be difficult; you can of course opt not to use this tool, or to use it for some integration tests only.

 ## Credits

 - The [logo](./logo.svg) is remixed from [the hands-helping solid Font Awesome icon](https://fontawesome.com/icons/hands-helping?style=solid), licensed under [CC-BY 4.0](https://fontawesome.com/license).